securelay/securelay.github.io/README.md

 # How it works

+**Ephemeral:** POST(s) and GET(s) can be concurrent.
+If not, POSTed data persists for a preset maximum period of time, say 24 hrs.
+Hence, Securelay is *ephemeral*, if not storageless.

 **Duality:**

-Securelay works in two ways.:
+Securelay works in the following ways:
-1. Aggregator mode: Many can POST (or publish) to a public path for only one to GET (or subscribe) at a private path.
+1. Aggregator mode (many to one): Many can POST (or publish) to a public path for only one to GET (or subscribe) at a private path.
+POSTed data persist until next GET or expiry, whichever is earlier.
 This may be useful for aggregating HTML form data from one's users.
+2. Key-Value Store mode (one to many and one to one):
-2. Key-Value Store mode: Only one can POST (or pub) to a private path for many to GET (or sub) at a public path.
+   - (one to many) Only one can POST (or pub) to a private path for many to GET (or sub) at a public path.
+POSTed data persists till expiry.
 See security section below for a significant usecase.
-In addition to the one-to-many relay, there can also be one-to-one relay if path is suffixed with a uid query parameter.
-That is to say, when one POSTs to `https://api.securelay.tld/private_path?uid=<uid>`, there can be only one GET consumer at `https://api.securelay.tld/public_path?uid=<uid>`, after which any more GET at that path would result in a 404 error.
+   - (one-to-one) If path is suffixed with a user-given `key` query parameter.
+POSTed data persists until next GET or expiry, whichever is earlier.
+That is to say, when one POSTs to `https://api.securelay.tld/private_path?uid=<uid>`, there can be only one GET consumer at `https://api.securelay.tld/public_path?key=<key>`, after which any more GET at that path would result in a 404 error.
 This is useful for sending a separate response to each POSTer.

-**Ephemeral:** POST(s) and GET(s) can be concurrent.
-If not, POSTed data is stored until next GET.
-However, if no GET appears within a certain time-window, the POSTed data is deleted.
-Hence, Securelay is *ephemeral*, if not storageless.

 **CORS:** Allowing CORS is a must.
 Otherwise, browsers would block client side calls to the API.